Update: The latest leak claims to show that the iPad Pro has a USB type-C port or a second Lightning connector.

 One of the most credible updates – reports of a larger iPad release - peg it as right on track for a 2015 release date, Bloomberg reports, citing "people with knowledge of the matter," that an iPad Pro will enter production early next year.
 (The whole gamut of rumors and reports follow.)

-According to Pad News, an iPad Pro with a 4K display will land in October.
-Korea Times's sources at a "local first-tier display supplier" report that a single version will launch "sometime early next year" with a nearly UHD resolution.
+A 2015 release date is further backed up by Korea Times' sources at a "local first-tier display supplier" who say a single version will launch "sometime early next year" with a nearly UHD resolution.

-Even more sources reporting to China's United Daily News, point to another iPad Pro manufacturing partner entirely: Quanta Computer.
+China's United Daily News point to another iPad Pro manufacturing partner: Quanta Computer.
 DigiTimes's sources (hit-and-miss with rumors) recently backed up this report, claiming that Apple expected the manufacturer to have either a 12.9 or 13.3-inch model ready.
-Now, the Taiwanese outlet's sources say that Apple is leaning toward the smaller screen.
+Now, the Taiwanese outlet's sources say that Apple is leaning toward the smaller of the two.

 As if to mix things up even more, International Business Times reports that Apple is aiming for winter or even a spring 2015 release, according to its Foxconn sources.

-Thanks to an analyst with KGI Securities, whether Apple will get to the iPad Pro in 2014 at all is a question we're all asking.
-According to a report published by the firm, analyst Ming-Chi Kuo doesn't expect that Apple will be ready to launch the pro-grade tablet until 2015.
+According to a report published by KGI Securities, analyst Ming-Chi Kuo doesn't expect that Apple will be ready to launch the pro-grade tablet until 2015.

 A recent leak published by Macotakara again hints at a release date at sometime between April and June 2015.
 This new leak suggests that Apple will also launch an improved iPad mini 4 alongside the iPad Pro.